 Deaf Parenting

-What this page covers
+What Deaf Parenting covers

 • Real experiences of Deaf parents raising children

-• Communication and access within family life
+• Communication, access, and inclusion within family life

-• Assumptions about Deaf parenting
+• Assumptions about Deaf parenting and identity

-• Reflections that challenge common misunderstandings
+• Stories that challenge common misunderstandings

 Raising children within a Deaf-led family brings unique experiences, perspectives, and realities.